 Research

 My research interests are in homotopy theory, motivated from the chromatic perspective, and the tools I use are often computational.
-I have recently been interested in periodicity in motivic and equivariant stable homotopy theory, and I like to use the Adams spectral sequence to access periodic elements.
-I am also interested in various height-shifting phenomena related to algebraic and hermitian K-theory.
+Here are some things that I have been interested in recently.

 I have written user’s guides to some of my papers that you can check out here.